 Being a virtual assistant means getting to work with great small businesses and solo entrepreneurs; you can provide more detailed customer service, give one-on-one attention, and focus on specific aspects of business.
-But you still need to connect with your clients on a personal level to build strong client-provider relationships.
+And while reading about B2C CRM on https://www.salesforce.com/hub/crm/improve-customer-service-with-b2c-crm/ can undoubtedly get you improved customer satisfaction, but you still need to connect with your clients on a personal level to build strong client-provider relationships.

 - Be a friend.

 - Be a supporter of other small businesses.